|Andean potato information and growing instructions|

 Myatt’s Ashleaf plants are compact and have an early to mid-season maturity.

 This variety is difficult to maintain.
 It has no resistance to most of the common potato diseases.
 Blight is typically the main problem, but it also accumulates viruses easily and is very vulnerable to the common Potato Virus Y. It is also fairly vulnerable to scab under dry conditions.
+It does have multi-gene resistance to wart.

 True Seed (TPS)